iziliev/MedicalCenter/README.md

   - can cancel examination;
   - can rate doctor for which they had confirmed past examination.
 - Doctor (doctor role):
-  - can see all booked examination;
+  - can see all self booked examination;
-  - can see for self, rating and comment for past examination.
+  - can see all self receive rating and comment for past examination.
 - Admin (administrator role):
-  - creates/deletes doctors;
+  - create/delete doctors;
   - see all registered users;
-  - see all examination past/future;
+  - see all examination in past/future;
   - see all ratings and comments for all examination;
   - see Top 5 statistic.